 We’ll take you first to shadow doctors in a government hospital based in Chiang Mai.
 A large 520 bed hospital, you’ll see how doctors juggle the large number of patients arriving through their doors.
 With a large accident and emergency department too this is fast paced medicine at it’s best.
 Towards the end of your first week we’ll also show you the largest private hospital in northern Thailand, brimming with the very latest in diagnostic equipment and treatments and where resources are plentiful.
 Thailand is a huge destination for medical tourism with many westerners arriving for cosmetic surgery, weight loss surgery or simply to benefit from cutting edge medical techniques at prices much cheaper than their own countries.

-In your second week we’ll take you toThailand capital city, Bangkok.
+In your second week we’ll take you to more hospitals in Chiang Mai and some more rural based ones so you can contrast these with the huge facilities in the city.
 Ayurvedic medicine is popular here as are holistic approaches to medicine too.
 How does a doctor treat a patient who rejects western medicine and instead firmly believes in natural remedies for their ailment?
 You’ll see all the skills needed to be a doctor on show here, empathy, patience, determination, hard work and an ability to handle pressure situations.

 Seeing these different hospitals couldn’t be more of a contrast, reflecting well a country full of contrasts and disparity.
 An important part of your project is seeing both sides of the coin and see how medicine works in this part of the world, which will ultimately help you understand healthcare better.

 A huge part of being a doctor is complying to medical ethics and as all Premed Projects students are untrained in medicine we offer shadowing, observational experiences for students.
 The doctors responsible for the clinical care of each patient determine the extent of each students’ participation each day, taking into account the relevant clinical protocols.
-In our Thailand and India destinations, you will be allowed to perform non-obtrusive medical procedures under the watchful eye of doctors such as simple bandage dressing, completion of fluid charts, assisting with patients movement, blood pressure monitoring, helping to interpret X-rays & many more simple clinical procedures.
+In our Thailand destination, you will be allowed to perform non-obtrusive medical procedures under the watchful eye of doctors such as simple bandage dressing, completion of fluid charts, assisting with patients movement, blood pressure monitoring, helping to interpret X-rays & many more simple clinical procedures.
 As well as being involved in these procedures, you should watch, learn and ask questions of your appointed doctors to make the most of your opportunity of medicine work experience with us.